yiningnie/yiningnie.github.io/_publications/Kouneli-2020-Kipsigis.md

 citation:
 ---

 Kouneli, Maria and Yining Nie.
-Accepted.
+To appear.
 Across-the-board tonal polarity in Kipsigis: Implications for the morphology-phonology interface. <i>Language</i>.

 [Download from Lingbuzz](https://ling.auf.net/lingbuzz/005520)